Nusephived/Docsmatic/README.md

 # Adminbox
-Automatically retrieve your salary slip on Adminbox.
+Automatically retrieve your salary slips on Adminbox.